 - Receive a text, email or phone call asking you to provide personal information.

-- Receive an email or text asking you to click on link or attachments — unless you are 100% certain they are legitimate, don’t click.
+- Asked to click on a link or attachments — unless you are 100% certain they are legitimate, don’t click.